Part of my visiting northern California series.

 MONTEREY DAY TWO

-Point Lobos: A trip to the Monterey peninsula would not be complete without stopping at Point Lobos State Reserve, (one of the most beautiful places on the planet.
+Point Lobos: A trip to the Monterey peninsula would not be complete without stopping at Point Lobos State Reserve, one of the most beautiful places on the planet.
+The parking fills up as the day progresses.
+If there is a line to get in you can park by the beach just north of Point Lobos and walk in.
 The whalers cabin has a small display tracing the history and often overlooks sea otters playing and eating in the small bay.
 Cypress grove provides view views of the Monterey peninsula as you wander through a cypress grove.
 In the winter it’s possible to see whale migrating from the high points along the trail.

 Lunch: There are several nice picnic spots in Point Lobos if you bring food with you.
-Otherwise you could backtrack ten minutes the the Crossroads shopping center which has Rio Grill which is a very tasty Californian bistro, or get some burgers at R G Burgers.
+Otherwise you could backtrack ten minutes the the Crossroads shopping center which has Rio Grill which is a very tasty Californian bistro, get a burger at R G Burgers, or try one of the other restaurants in the shopping center.
 The other option is to continue down to Big Sur.
 In Big Sur I would recommend stopping at Nepenthe for pricy sandwiches with an wonderful view or the Big Sur Bakery which doesn’t have a view but does have extremely nice selection of sandwiches, pasta, and wood fired pizza (and wonderful chocolate pudding sometimes).

 Big Sur: There are a number of nice day hikes in Big Sur State Park as well as access to cold water beaches.
 The drive south of Big Sur is quite scenic.
 Around twenty minutes south of Big Sur is Julie Phiffer State Park which is typically a bit less crowded than Big Sur.
 There is a nice hike which takes you through some redwoods, past a small waterfall, under Route 1 and eventually gives you a very nice view of the Pacific Ocean.